General Employment FAQ

 Day events vary from taking school kids down the Mississippi River to workshops at area festivals where we may take up to 600 people canoeing in one day.
 Trail staff and interns enjoy the variety of groups we serve on our day events.
 Staff can expect about 20-30% of their trail days to be day events.
 We try to vary people’s schedules based on skill and previous tripping experience.

 Where is Wilderness Inquiry located?
-WI’s headquarters are in the heart of Minneapolis, Minnesota.
+WI’s headquarters are in the heart of Minneapolis.
 It is just blocks from Dinkytown, which is a little self-contained village next to the University of Minnesota campus.
 There are a variety of shops in Dinkytown, including restaurants, gift and trinket shops, book stores, coffee houses, a grocery store, a gas station, a post office, music stores, bike shops, and bars all within 3-7 blocks of Wilderness Inquiry and the staff house.
 There are lots of things happening all the time in the greater Minneapolis area as well.
 Downtown, which runs next to the Mississippi River, is within walking distance and Uptown is less than a 15 minute drive or 25 minute bike ride.
 There are also several state parks and great hiking and biking trails within 45 minutes of the city.
 So much to explore, so little time.
+We also have a basecamp at Little Sand Bay on the South Shore of Lake Superior near the Apostle Islands National Lakeshore.

 What is a typical WI staffing team?
 Extended trips generally have 1 primary leader and 1-2 secondary leaders or interns.
 Day trips generally have 1 primary leader and up to 20 other staff depending on the group size.
 Some leaders come to WI with extensive trip leading experience.
 Some leaders come with extensive experience leading and working with people of varying backgrounds and abilities.
 We like to hire leaders that have a variety of backgrounds, just like our participants.
 The one thing that all WI leaders have in common is that they all come to WI for the mission and the people.